cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

 The first file to edit is *conf/cuckoo.conf*, it contains the generic configuration options that you might want to verify before launching Cuckoo.

-The file is largely commented and self-explainatory, but some of the options you might want to pay more attention to are:
+The file is largely commented and self-explaining, but some of the options you might want to pay more attention to are:

     * ``machinery`` in ``[cuckoo]``: this defines which Machinery module you want Cuckoo to use to interact with your analysis machines.
 The value must be the name of the module without extension.